-1. Full implementation of the Help America Vote Act (HAVA) will be achieved in New York State.

-- 2. At least one local government (village/town) will establish policies and procedures for the provision of sign language interpreter services at Community Council meetings. - 3.
-At least one village or town will establish policies and procedures that ensure focus groups, meetings and rallies for local candidates are held in an accessible format. - 4.
+- 5. RCIL will establish a program supported by grant funding and/or assigned human resources to assist people with disabilities to participate in social and recreational activities/events. - F. Citizenship Advocacy - 1.
+There will be an increase in the number of polling sites that are accessible to people with all types of disabilities in Monroe County.
+At least one local board of elections will establish a procedure for voters to request American sign Language (ASL) interpreters at their polling site and for local Board of Elections to provide them. - 2.
+Full implementation of the Help America Vote Act (HAVA) will be achieved in New York State. - 3.
+At least one local government (village/town) will establish policies and procedures for the provision of sign language interpreter services at Community Council meetings. - 4.
+At least one village or town will establish policies and procedures that ensure focus groups, meetings and rallies for Mayoral candidates are held in an accessible format. - 5.
+As a result of the Center's collaborating with the NYS Disability Vote Project, political candidates and/or current political leaders will adopt policies that ensure that meetings and rallies are held in accessible locations. - 6.
 Increase the availability, provision and/or quality of captioning services in public hearings.

-30. ROCKLAND
+26. RCAL